50 Life Goals Examples For a Long, Happy, and Successful Life

 Think of it as maintaining a plant-focused diet.

-Despite what diet culture would like us to believe, carbs are not inherently bad for you.
+Despite what diet culture wants us to believe, carbs are not inherently bad for you.

 Whole grains give you the energy to get through your day and are essential to your digestive health.

-Fats are great for your hair, skin, nails, and they keep you satiated!
+Healthy fats are great for your hair, skin, and nails and keep you satiated.

 Dependency issues can have detrimental effects on your physical and mental health.